zikula-modules/MultiHook/README.md

 New features:
 - Translatable functionality for multilingual entries.
+- Entry providers for letting other modules contribute additional entries automatically (#7).
 - New settings for configuring which replacements should be enabled/disabled (#1).
 - Checkbox column for mass deletion (#2).